Tag Archives: Dropbox

 How to scan docs as a PDF to Dropbox or Evernote with your Smartphone

-Earlier to day I encountered a problem, and my smartphone (Android) came to the rescue.
+Earlier today, I encountered a problem, and my smartphone (Android) came to the rescue.
 I needed to send out an application but I failed to scan it and file it before I left home.
 As I mentioned, my smartphone helped me solve this problem.

 Basically, I used Handy Scanner to scan the application to a PDF document.
 Handy Scanner is a free application that converts documents to PDF.
 Handy Scanner allows you to scan multiple pages to a single document.
 With this application, you can also scan documents to a JPEG files.